gwiseki/2018-Intern/README.md

 collect2: error: ld returned 1 exit status
 scons: *** [build/bench/stamp-kozy/vacation/libpvar.so] Error 1
 scons: building terminated because of errors.

+---> dynamic exception specifications are deprecated, header does not exist, or cannot find some options.

+## echo : completed(too much warning)

+## redis : completed(too much warning).

+## ctree : completed, but strange(just going in and out the directories.)

+## hashmap : completed, but strange(just going in and out the directories.)

 ## nfs, exim, sql: error